-- Photo 2: Sift together the Almond Meal, Icing Sugar (or Powdered Sugar), Flour and Salt into a large mixing bowl.
+- Photo 2: Sift together the Almond Meal, Icing Sugar (or Powdered Sugar), Flour and Salt.
 Mix to combine.

-- Photo 3: in a separate bowl, whisk your Egg Whites for a few minutes until slightly foamy.
+- Photo 3: in a separate bowl, whisk your Egg Whites for a few minutes until a light foam appears on top.
 This step can be skipped, but whisking the egg whites slightly will give your financiers cakes a better, lighter, more airy texture.

-- Photo 4: Add the cooled Brown Butter (making sure to include all the little brown specks that are packed with flavours!), Egg Whites and Vanilla to the dry ingredients.
-Whisk to combine until you see no lumps (but don't over-work the batter).
+- Photo 4: Pour the cooled Brown Butter (making sure to include all the little brown specks that are packed with flavours!), Egg Whites and Vanilla to the bowl with the dry ingredients.
+Stir to combine until you see no lumps (but don't over-work the batter).

 - Photo 5: place the batter inside your Financier Pan.
 I use a piping bag first then slightly smooth it out with the back of a spoon, but you could also just spoon it (or scoop it) in if preferred.